-One of the beautiful aspects of having so much information accessible to us is that we have the ability to learn about new ways for living the lives we dream of.
+One of the beautiful aspects of having so much information accessible to us is that we have the ability to learn about new ways of living the lives we dream of.
 We can choose what to take in and what not to.
 But how do we determine who we are, and who we want to be?
-We start with spending more time with ourselves,doing things we love to do.
+We start with spending more time with ourselves, doing things we love to do.
 We engage in a spiritual practice.
 We write in a journal, then read what we've written.
-We give ourselves lots of room to breathe through our days.
+We give ourselves lots of room to breathe throughout our days.

 Walking a Labyrinth as a Spiritual Practice

 Walking a labyrinth path is an amazing spiritual practice that will leave you with a deep sense of renewal.
 A labyrinth has one path inward toward a center, which also leads back out again to the place you started.
 The path turns around the center a certain number of times before you reach that innermost space.
 As you turn, you release worldly cares and listen to your own heart and mind, your own center.
 When you return to where you started, your mind is relaxed and you walk away with greater insight into a question or concern.

 Let the Right Side of Your Brain Have a Voice